USC-ACTLab/crazyswarm/docs2/installation.rst

         export PYTHONPATH=<replace-with-path-to>/crazyflie-firmware/build:$PYTHONPATH

-    If you are working from an older version of the crazyflie-firmware (before tag 2023.02), then you will need to point to main folder of the repo (so remove the '/build' part.
+    If you are working from an older version of the crazyflie-firmware (before tag 2023.02), then you will need to point to main folder of the repo by removing the '/build' part.

 Updating